martinvonz/jj/docs/git-comparison.md

   CLI for similar reasons.
 The index is very similar to an intermediate commit between `HEAD` and the working copy, so workflows that depend on it can be modeled using proper commits instead.
 [Details](#the-index).
-* **No need for branch names.** Git lets you check out a commit without attaching a branch.
+* **No need for branch names (but they are supported).** Git lets you check out a commit without attaching a branch.
 It calls this state "detached HEAD".
 This is the normal state in Jujutsu (there's actually no way -- yet, at least -- to have an active branch).
 However, Jujutsu keeps track of all visible heads (leaves) of the commit graph, so the commits won't get lost or garbage-collected.
 * **No current branch.** Git lets you check out a branch, making it the 'current branch', and new commits will automatically update the branch.
 This is necessary in Git because Git might otherwise lose track of the new commits.